Common Bulldog Health Issues

 - Elongated Soft Palate

-Brachycephalic dogs are more likely to develop respiratory problems and are prone to heat stroke.
-Their inefficient breathing results in extra work and resulting inflammation to the airway.
-In severe cases, Brachycephalic dog may have difficulty breathing and require a permanent tracheostomy (hole in the throat for breathing).
+Brachycephalic dogs are more likely to develop respiratory problems and are prone to heatstroke—their inefficient breathing results in extra work and resulting inflammation to the airway.
+A brachycephalic dog may have difficulty breathing in severe cases and require a permanent tracheostomy (hole in the throat for breathing).

-Owing to the breed’s facial structure, certain eye problems are seen more frequently.
-These include irritation from abnormal hairs that contact the eye causing irritation, eyelids that roll inward or a nasal fold of the skin that irritates the eye.
-In addition, a genetic condition called KCS (Dry Eye) may result in yellow, pus-like eye discharge and over time, scarring of the corneas.
+Due to the breed’s facial structure, certain eye problems are more common.
+These include irritation from abnormal hairs that contact the eye, causing irritation, eyelids that roll inward, or a nasal fold of the skin that irritates the eye.
+Additionally, a genetic condition called KCS (Dry Eye) may result in yellow, pus-like eye discharge and, over time, scarring of the corneas.